maxmilton/trackx/README.md

 # TrackX ![](./packages/trackx-dash/static/favicon-32x32.png)

 Simple, lightweight, and privacy-friendly error tracking.
-A self-hosted platform to capture JavaScript errors in web browsers, Node.js, and other runtime environments, capture browser reports, and view the data on a real-time monitoring dashboard.
+A self-hosted platform to capture JavaScript errors in web browsers, Node.js, and other runtime environments, capture browser reports, and analyse the data on a real-time monitoring dashboard.

 Try it for yourself at <https://demo.trackx.app>.

-> **<abbr title="Work in progress">WIP</abbr>**; most features already work, however, not everything is 100%.
-Namely, the documentation is unfinished and capturing browser reports (CSP violations, NEL reports, etc.) is still somewhat experimental.
+> **WIP**; Most features already work, however, not everything is 100%.
+Namely, the documentation is unfinished and capturing browser reports (CSP violations, NEL reports, etc.) is still experimental.

 ## Usage